Things to do nearby Hall Garth

 Hall Garth makes an ideal base from which to explore both the beautiful Cumbrian coast or the fells of the western Lake District.
 Why not head out to the coast at St Bees?
 It has a delightful beach, excellent play park and a great walk along the cliffs which is an RSPB nature reserve.
 Look into the colourful maritime history of Georgian harbour town Whitehaven by visiting The Beacon Museum and The Rum Story.
 Take on some of the mighty fells of the Ennerdale Valley or head to Wasdale where you can find the most popular route up Scafell Pike, England's highest mountain.
 You can also take in the local scenery on horseback with Bradley's Riding Stables nearby on Cold Fell.
 If you bring your bikes you have a great range of bridleways, forestry tracks and quiet roads to challenge you nearby.

-The quiet village of Haile is wonderfully situated to explore the tranquil Western Lake District and the picturesque Cumbrian coastline.
-It's a secluded and gentle place, which offers an escape from the hustle and bustle of daily life.
+The quiet villages in this area just outside the national park are wonderfully situated to explore the tranquil Western Lake District and the picturesque Cumbrian coastline.
+The region is a secluded and gentle place that offers an escape from the hustle and bustle of daily life.

 There are countless walks from the village including up onto Cold Fell and then down along the Calder River to Calderbridge.
 You can reward yourself with a pint and a pub lunch at the Stanley Arms in the village (on a sunny day it's lovely to sit in their riverside beer garden).
 It's also worth heading along to Monk's Bridge, locally known as Matty Benn's Bridge, which is the oldest packhorse bridge in Cumbria.
 It's a wonderfully picturesque spot for a paddle and a picnic.
 There's also the nearby peak of Dent Fell, at just over 350m it's not too taxing but it offers rewarding views of the coastline and a lovely circular walk down the secluded Nannycatch Valley.